 They like hay and green vegetables and spend the majority of their time climbing up a ramp in and out of their hutch and jumping onto the roof of their sleeping pods.
 SO CUTE! <3

-This entry was posted in Pet of the Month on June 21st, 2016 by admin
+This entry was posted in Guinea Pigs on June 21st, 2016 by admin

 Meet Guirec Soudee, a 24 year old man from Brittany, France and Monique, his pet hen.
 This unlikely pair are currently sailing around the world, they set out on their voyage 2 years ago and they haven’t looked back since.